Fresh spinach pasta is easier than you might think and the result is so delicious. Try with a simple sauce/browned butter for a tasty meal.

 Tools to make homemade pasta:

-I used my Marcato Atlas Pasta Machine which works very well.
-I also suggest a pasta drying rack either just for as you are working and particularly if you are going to dry any leftover.
+I use my Marcato Atlas Pasta Machine which works very well.
+A pasta drying rack can also be useful as you go or particularly if you are planning to dry any leftover (affiliate links).

 Fresh spinach pasta